About Koa Wood…

 First we look at relatively simple patterns

 Sometimes I deal with koa wood that is a mixture of both sapwood, which is usually more lightly colored, and heartwood.
 If the wood has been allowed to languish in the elements before harvesting, various fungi enter the wood and discolor it in a variety of ways producing an effect termed “spalting”.
-Spalted wood is softer than unaltered wood, so our resin impregnation process becomes that much more important in making this beautiful effect still useable.
+Spalted wood is softer than unaltered wood, so our resin impregnation process becomes that much more important in making this beautiful effect still usable.

 The last set of images are from the backs of current instruments.
 Symmetrical patterns are taken from the center seam area…